Simple301/one-click-hugo-cms/site/content/values/_index.md

     imageUrl: "/img/download - 2022-01-06T152351.446.jfif"
   - heading: "Best Emulators"
     text: >
       The best/safest DS emulator out there is without a doubt DeSuMe.
-Other emulators are or too complicated or really safe.
+Other emulators are or too complicated or really unsafe.
     For the Gameboy its the mGBA Emulator.
 Its really easy to use and its small enough to run on a really old PC.
     imageUrl: "/img/download (14).png"
 ---